dermasugita/Viola-SV/README.rst

    $ pip install viola-sv

-To import PySgt in your script, simply run below:
+To import Viola in your script, simply run below:

 .. code:: python